Alien Origin: Reception

 Dread Central called Alien Origin "the worst film they’ve [The Asylum] churned out in years."
 They also commented that "There’s no plot, no sense that what we’re watching is actually building towards anything, no intrigue or suspense, nothing, nada, zilch.
 Not even any unintentional laughs.
-A complete step backwards from the progress The Asylum had been making thus far this year."
+A complete step backwards from the progress The Asylum had been making thus far this year.
+Another review, also negative, states: " it actually starts out promisingly but then you realized that 90% of the movie is people silently walking through the jungle or shooting at unseen aliens firing what looks like roman candles at them."